Sign In Register

 Education

 Educational attainment is solid, with 37.5% holding a bachelor's degree or higher, near the national average.
 96.3% have completed high school.
-Area schools have an average test score of 5.8/10.
+Local schools score 6.5/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Baldwin has a cool climate with an average annual temperature of 43°F. Winters average 11°F in January while summers reach 69°F in July.
+With 270 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 33.0 inches, including 43.4 inches of snow.
 Air quality is rated Good with a median AQI of 38.

 Population